DannnyzZ/CipherPurge/README.md

 | **🖼️ Resizable User Interface**          | Users can resize the application window, adapting it to different screen resolutions and preferences.
 This feature enhances user comfort and usability, accommodating various display configurations and environments.                                        |
 | **📁 File Format Versatility**           | Designed to accommodate diverse file formats, CipherPurge is versatile and suitable for processing various data types, including text, binary, documents, and images.
 This flexibility ensures compatibility with a wide range of file formats.                  |

-- *Services and Features*
-OSFortify encompasses a comprehensive range of essential services and features, including guest user account management, FTP control, oversight of Windows Media Player, and management of USB ports.
-These functionalities contribute significantly to system security by offering control over potential entry points, data transfers, and media-related threats.
-- *Windows Features*
-The program covers an array of critical Windows features, including Windows Defender, Windows Firewall, Windows Update, remote management functionalities, and more.
-By providing control over these features, OSFortify enhances cybersecurity by allowing administrators to fortify defenses, manage remote access, and stay updated against known vulnerabilities.
-- *Ports*
-OSFortify encompasses an extensive list of important ports, such as SSH (Port 22), HTTPS (Port 443), RDP (Port 3389), and many more.
-These ports serve as critical communication channels, and their proper management through OSFortify enhances cybersecurity by preventing unauthorized access, securing data transfers, and protecting against potential exploits. |

 ---